kyma-project/kyma-companion/README.md

 ## Development
 This sections describes how to develop and run the kyma-companion fastapi app.

+### Redis Server
+Before running the application, the Redis server must be provided that is used to store the conversation with a LLM.
+Therefore, REDIS_URL has to be provided as an environment variable.

+Here is the [documentation](https://github.tools.sap/kyma/ai-force/blob/main/docs/infrastructure/setup.md#15-redis) how to create a Redis server.
+For example, `REDIS_URL="redis://{host or ip}:6379"`

 ### Running

 You can start the FastApi application with the following options:
 ```bash
 poetry run fastapi dev src/main.py --port 8000